"Looking back at the worst times, it always seems that they were times in which there were

 whether in abortion clinics or middle

 east squares.
-It is to often a pretext for terrorism and war.
-It
+It is too often a pretext for terrorism, opponent of

 Overpopulation and overuse of

 become smart enough to overturn religious dogma, begin limiting population and the use of resources, reform dysfunctional institutions, and preserve the planet for